Start My Answer

 As a consumer, you should understand your rights and options so that you know what the best response to Credit Management will be.

-Credit Management LP will take advantage of you if you don't know your legal rights as described in the Fair Debt Collection Practices Act.
+It is important to know your legal rights under the Fair Debt Collection Practices Act.

 This complex law has many provisions that state what a debt collector can and cannot do to get money for debts.
 Some of the many rules they must follow are: